 Begin by baking five medium sweet potatoes and scraping the insides out into a bowl.
 Mash everything up with the unsweetened almond or coconut milk to reach the consistency you want, then add the cinnamon, nutmeg, and ginger.
 Put the mixture into a baking dish and smooth it out.
 Warm the raw honey or coconut nectar and pour over the sweet potato.
 Serve!

-Cauliflower mashed potatoes can take the place of traditional mashed potatoes, and you don’t need butter to get that creamy, delicious texture!
-My Raw Cauliflower Mashed Potatoes are easy to make and don’t require any butter (or the time spent boiling potatoes).
-The flavor and consistency are really similar, though, so maybe you and your guests won’t even feel like you’re missing out on a comfort food!
+Cauliflower mashed potatoes have been getting a lot of attention recently and for good reason.
+They can easily take the place of traditional mashed potatoes, and you don’t need butter to get that creamy, delicious texture!
+My Raw Cauliflower Mashed Potatoes are easy to make, delicious and don’t require any butter (or the time spent boiling potatoes).
+The flavor and consistency are really similar, though, so maybe you and your guests won’t even feel like you’re missing out on comfort food!

 Green Bean Casserole